trvrb/dynamics-practical/README.md

 Thus, to model logistic growth, we need to estimate *r*, *K* and *t*<sub>50</sub>.

-To prepare this XML, follow the exact steps from [preparing the skyline analysis](#prepare-a-skyline-analysis).
-Here, start by importing sequence data in the 'Partitions' panel, adding tip dates in the 'Tips' panel.
+To prepare this XML, start as before, by importing sequence data in the 'Partitions' panel and adding tip dates in the 'Tips' panel.

 **Select the 'Trees' panel and choose 'Logistic Growth' from the 'Tree Prior' dropdown.**